 - 1 ripe avocado

-- 2 Tbsp raw agave or coconut sugar
+- 2 tablespoon raw agave or coconut sugar

-- ? tsp ground cayenne pepper or more to taste
+- ½ teaspoon ground cayenne pepper or more to taste

-- 2 Tbsp cold pressed avocado or olive oil (for garnish)
+- 2 tablespoon cold pressed avocado or olive oil for garnish

-- 2 Tbsp chopped fresh cilantro (for garnish) optional
+- 2 tablespoon chopped fresh cilantro for garnish optional

 - Juice Carrots to make 3 cups of fresh carrot juice.